Ah, the homepage. If you’re like most website owners, you’ve put massive thought into making your front page look amazing.

 Your homepage should…

 Highlight Who You Are and What You Do

-For many (but certainly not most) visitors, your homepage is their very first interaction with you.
+For many (but certainly not all) visitors, your homepage is their very first interaction with you.
 This means it needs to answer these two questions immediately: Who are you and what do you do?

 There should be no doubt in a visitor’s mind that they’re in the right place when they hit your homepage.
 If they can’t identify who you are and what you have to offer in a matter of seconds, they’re going to bounce (and probably head to your competitors).

 There’s no point in dropping tons of bucks to design a homepage if it doesn’t resonate with your target audience — no matter how beautiful it is.

 Your homepage should be all about your users, which means it needs to read the way they speak and have a design that gives off the right perceptions about your brand.

 Keep your copy clean, straightforward, and rid of jargon that could confuse your audience.
 You’ll also want to make sure your design is clean, offers a great user experience, and gives off the emotions you want associated with your business.